AftonLawver/Website/readme.md

 - Allowing only new users to submit the form.
 - Allow resume items (like email and website to be clickable).
 - Adding a grid that shows projects ive worked on/made.
-- Adding a blog, that users can visit from my website.

 ### File Structure
 - I have many directories that my website files are kept in: